interrogator/corpkit/doc_features.md

 *corpkit* leverages *pandas*, *matplotlib* and *TeX* to generate high-quality visualisations of linguistic data.
 You can choose colourmaps, plot types, styles, labels, and much more.
 Every visualisation shown on this site was made with *corpkit*.
 That said, you can also export your data easily to CSV files, which can be loaded painlessly into Excel.

-#### Functional queries
+#### Wordlists

-There are preset queries to match mood types, process types, and the heads of participants.
-You can also use special operators to match sets of words and roles that correspond to systemic-functional categories:

-    /VB.?/ < /PROCESSES:MENTAL/

 You can also build custom wordlists that can be added into more complex searches.

-You can quickly define `ANIMALS` as `cat, dog, bird, wolf, (etc.)`, and then search for animals as clausal subjects with:
+Via the `Wordlists` menu item, you can quickly define `ANIMALS` as `cat, dog, bird, wolf, (etc.)`, and then search for animals as clausal subjects with:

     @NP <<# /LIST:ANIMALS/

-*corpkit* can automatically handle the task of getting inflected word forms.
+The wordlists tool can automatically retrieve inflection forms for you, as well.
+These lists can be easily edited or saved.

+#### Functional queries

+There are preset queries to match mood types, process types, heads of participants, and so on.
+You can also use pre-defined wordlists to search for certain kinds of functional information, such as *mental verbs*:

+    /VB.?/ < /LIST:MENTAL/

 #### Compare subcorpora